-- (1) The copyright in an artistic work shall not be infringed by its inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such inclusion is merely by way of background, or incidental, to the principal matters represented in the film, broadcast or transmission. - (2) The copyright in a work of architecture or in the relevant drawings shall not be infringed by the reconstruction of that work on the same site in the same style as the original. - (3) The copyright in a artistic work shall not be infringed by its reproduction or inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such work is permanently situated in a street, square or a similar public place. - (3A) (a) The copyright in an artistic work of which three-dimensional reproductions were made available, whether inside or outside the Republic, to the public by or with the consent of the copyright owner (hereinafter referred to as authorized reproductions), shall not be infringed if any person without the consent of the owner makes or makes available to the public three-dimensional reproductions or adaptations of the authorized reproductions, provided- - (i) a period of at least 10 years has elapsed since the end of the calendar year in which authorized reproductions of such work were first made available to the public; and - (ii) the authorized reproductions primarily have a utilitarian purpose and are made by an industrial process. - (b) For the purposes of paragraph (a)(i) authorized reproductions of any artistic work in question made available to the public before the commencement of section 2 of the Copyright Amendment Act, 1983, shall be deemed to have been first so made available on the date of such commencement.
+- (1) The copyright in an artistic work shall not be infringed by its inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such inclusion is merely by way of background, or incidental, to the principal matters represented in the film, broadcast or transmission. - (2) The copyright in a work of architecture or in the relevant drawings shall not be infringed by the reconstruction of that work on the same site in the same style as the original. - (3) The copyright in a artistic work shall not be infringed by its reproduction or inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such work is permanently situated in a street, square or a similar public place. - (3A) (a) The copyright in an artistic work of which three-dimensional reproductions were made available, whether inside or outside the Republic, to the public by or with the consent of the copyright owner (hereinafter referred to as authorized reproductions), shall not be infringed if any person without the consent of the owner makes or makes available to the public three-dimensional reproductions or adaptations of the authorized reproductions, provided- - (i) [subparagraph (i) deleted by section 2(1)(a) of Act 13 of 1988] - the authorized reproductions primarily have a utilitarian purpose and are made by an industrial process. - (b) [paragraph (b) deleted by section 2(1)(b) of Act 13 of 1988] - [subsection (3A) inserted by section 2 of Act 66 of 1983] - (4) The provisions of section 12(1), (2), (4), (5) and (12) shall mutatis mutandis apply with reference to artistic works.